jinh48/US-Airports/README.md

 ## Credits and Acknowledgment:

 This lab was made by UW professor, Bo Zhao, and his team, Humanistic GIS Laboratory.
-I want to thanks his team for putting the effort for this educational purpose by teaching us how to the fundamental coding with digital mapping.
+I want to thanks his team for putting the effort for this educational purpose by teaching us how to do fundamental coding with digital mapping.